ApplicationCraft/applicationcraft.com/source/developers/documentation/ac-mobile-build-phonegap/apps-developed-with-application-craft/phonegap-functions.html.markdown

 **Example**

-Using Phonegap Camer API function to take a picture and write it to an Image widget.
+Using Phonegap Camera API function to take a picture and write it to an Image widget.

 	function handler_btnSnap_onClick(mouseev){
     	if(!app.isNativeApp()) {